enkidevs/curriculum/lua/lua-core/operators-in-lua-i/logical-operators-in-lua-iii.md

 [1: Short-Cut Evaluation]

 This form of decision making is called **short-cut evaluation**, in which the second operand is evaluated only when necessary.
+It's useful for efficiency and simplicity.